Azure/FTALive-Sessions/content/analytics/fabric/lakehouse-warehouse-made-easy/content.md

 - The data in OneLake is automatically indexed for discovery.
 - [Microsoft Information Protection (MIP) labels](https://blog.fabric.microsoft.com/en-us/blog/microsoft-365-data-microsoft-fabric-better-together/)
 - Lineage, PII scans, sharing, governance and compliance.
+- Data is stored in the region where your capacity is created.

-- **[Shortcuts](https://learn.microsoft.com/en-us/fabric/onelake/onelake-shortcuts)** Shortcuts allow organization to easily share data between users and applications without having to move and duplicate information unnecessarily.
+- **[Shortcuts](https://learn.microsoft.com/en-us/fabric/onelake/onelake-shortcuts)** allow organization to easily share data between users and applications without having to move and duplicate information unnecessarily.
 - The data of all Fabric elements such as Data Warehouse and Lakehouse is automatically stored in OneLake using the **delta parquet** format.

 ### OneCopy